allison-johnson/javascript-recipes-app/notes.md

 Substance
-[] Add error catch to enter recipe note form

 [] Can't get panes to appear

-[] Fix size of 'add recipe note' button

-[] Error handling: when user tries to submit blank note

 [] Delete note:
-    [] Abstract functionality into a note.js instance method [] Call that method right after a new note gets created (so that you can imediately delete note) [] Confirmation before delete note
+    [] Confirmation before delete note

 [] Add a like button to top right corner of card (see toy tale?)